Chrome will block ads that tax your phone or PC

 To improve battery life, network usage and website speed, Chrome will delete ads that consume too many computing resources, Google said Thursday.
-Google will begin experimenting with the technology in coming months and plans to build it into Chrome in August, Google said in a blog post Thursday.
+Google will begin experimenting with the technology in coming months and plans to build it into Chrome in August, Google said in a blog post.

-The move will excise only the worst ad offenders, including those that try to mine cryptocurrency, that use images with unnecessarily large file sizes, that demand more than 4 megabytes of network data or that occupy the browser's main computing process for more than 60 seconds, Google said.
+The move will excise only the worst ad offenders, including those that consume more than 4 megabytes of network data and those that occupy the browser's main computing process for more than 60 seconds total or for 15 seconds of any 30-second period, Google said.
 Offenders will be replaced by a notice that says "ad removed."
+One type of ad that should be hit are those that use your computing hardware to mine cryptocurrency, Google said.

 Google's new ad intervention reflects a growing effort by browser makers to override website instructions and to try to fix problems that can degrade the web.
 Brave blocks ads by default, Vivaldi now offers ad blocking as an option, and Apple Safari, Microsoft Edge and Mozilla take various measures to block ads from tracking you online and infringe privacy.